 While the endeavor to achieve peace may often be frustrating, we should remember that nothing truly worthy can be achieved without effort.
 Peace and justice may be slow to arrive, but we will never obtain them without a struggle.

-Let us make 2015 a year in which we firmly commit ourselves to the pursuit of real peace.
-Then, a year from now, we can look back at 2015 and consider our time to have been truly well spent.
+Let us make the new year a year in which we firmly commit ourselves to the pursuit of real peace.
+Then, a year from now, we can look back and consider our time to have been truly well spent.

 [This story was first published in 2015]